iann0036/tabd-extension/README.md

 Alternatively, you may manually load this extension unpackaed.

 > [!IMPORTANT]
-> Currently, the GitHub PR review page only supports the "new Files Changed experience".
+> Currently, the GitHub PR review page only supports highlighting for the "new Files Changed experience".
 A fix for the legacy experience is queued for release in the next version of the extension.

 ### Browser Helper Installation